CorinYeatsCGPS/sanitise-fasta/README.md

 ### Encode Mode

-Encode mode reads a FASTA format file, replaces the header of each sequence with a new identifier based on the index and SHA1 checksum, and writes the output to STDOUT along with a datastore of the mapped identifiers.
+Encode mode reads a FASTA format file, replaces the header of each sequence with a new identifier based on the index and SHA1 checksum, and writes the output to STDOUT and creates a datastore of the mapped identifiers.

 ```
-./sanitiser -mode encode -input input.fasta > output.fasta
+./sanitiser encode input.fasta > output.fasta
 ```

-To read from STDIN, use '-' as the input file:
+To read from STDIN, use '-' as the input file and `-store` to write the mapping data to a specified location:

 ```
-cat input.fasta | ./sanitiser -mode encode -input - -istore mapfile > output.fasta
+cat input.fasta | ./sanitiser encode - -store map.data > output.fasta
 ```

 ### Decode Mode